 9. Ask for feedback – your first 5-star review

 Don’t forget to ask your client to give feedback.
 It’s so important to ensure you keep getting hired.
-Plus Upwork will recognise consistent positive feedback and reward you with a ‘rising talent’ badge which helps you to get better offers.
+Plus Upwork will recognize consistent positive feedback and reward you with a ‘rising talent’ badge which helps you to get better offers.

 We’re about to head overseas for 4 months and I plan to take on more work through Upwork to offset our expenses.